-Two sophomores were chosen to represent Snead State Community College during the All-Alabama Academic Team Recognition Luncheon on Friday, April 19, in Prattville.
+Two sophomores were chosen to represent Snead State Community College as part of the 2021 All-Alabama Academic Team.

-Hannah Black of Arab and Abby Williams of Crossville will be among 50 students representing two-year colleges within the Alabama Community College System.
+Madeline “Maddy” Devin of Boaz and Sara Koonce of Fayetteville, Tenn., were among 47 students representing two-year colleges within the Alabama Community College System.
 All-Alabama Academic Team students are nominated by their respective colleges.
 Students selected must possess a minimum GPA of 3.25, be involved in campus activities and have completed a minimum of 12 semester hours at their respective colleges.

 The daughter of Tammie Devin, Maddy is majoring in Biology.
 She’s a member of the Jazz Band, Phi Theta Kappa honor society and the National Society of Leadership and Success.
 She is a Snead State Ambassador and a Presidential Scholar.
 She’s attending Snead State on a Presidential Scholarship and was named to the President’s List.